stolksdorf/vitreum/examples.md

 #### build scripts
 It's best to build two scripts `dev.js` and `build.js`.
-Dev is for active development and includes liverelaoding and filesystem watching.
+Dev is for active development and includes livereloading and filesystem watching, where `build` bundles together your libs which can time-consuming.

 `build.js`